markushont/wdip-legacy/README.md

 1. Set up DynamoDB locally

     The application is using DynamoDB for persistent storage.
-It is possible to set up a database instance by using the Docker image at https://hub.docker.com/r/amazon/dynamodb-local/.

-    Pull the latest Docker image:

-    ```docker pull amazon/dynamodb-local```

-    Start the service, exposing the default port

-    ```docker run -p 8000:8000 amazon/dynamodb-local```
+In the repository root, run the following command to start the database and an admin interface:

+    ```docker-compose up```

-    Optionally, verify that the database is running
+    Optionally, verify that the database is running by going to http://localhost:8001 or by running

     ```aws dynamodb list-tables --endpoint-url http://localhost:8000```

-    should give something similar to
+    This should give something similar to

     ```json
     {